The 16 Best Women’s Travel Shirts (I Tested Them!)

 Style

 The shirts in this list range from relaxed tanks to bodysuits to tunics to simple tees.
 Every woman has several lenses of her style, and the same goes for me.
-Some days I’ll like a simple crew neck top, and other days I’ll be in the mood for a top like the Public Rec Muscle tank.
+Some days I’ll like a simple crew neck top, and other days I’ll be in the mood for a muscle tank.
 I am also assuming you’ll be taking a few shirts in your luggage for your trip (but if you have only one shirt for travel, I’ll be truly impressed).

 I hope you’ve enjoyed this list of travel shirts and even if none of them work for you this time, I hope you’ve learned a bit about the types of shirts that are out there for the future.